 As a part of routine childhood vaccination, the polio vaccine is given in four doses: at age 2 months, 4 months, 6 to 18 months, and 4 to 6 years.

-Because polio is now so rare in the United States, unvaccinated people over 18 years are not given the vaccine unless they are likely to be exposed to the polio virus—for example, if they are traveling to an area where polio is common (see CDC: Travelers' Health), working in a laboratory with materials that may contain the virus, or treating people who may have polio.
+Because polio is now so rare in the United States, unvaccinated people over 18 years of age are not given the vaccine unless they are likely to be exposed to the polio virus—for example, if they are traveling to an area where polio is common (see CDC: Travelers' Health), working in a laboratory with materials that may contain the virus, or treating people who may have polio.

 If people have a temporary illness, doctors usually wait to give the vaccine until the illness resolves (see also CDC: Who Should NOT Get Vaccinated With These Vaccines?).